 In 1716, it was moved to New Haven, Connecticut.

-Jeremiah Drummer, noted for defending colonial charters, solicited donations for the college from Irish playwright Sir Richard Steele, scientist Sir Isaac Newton, and merchant Elihu Yale.
+Drummer secured 700 books for the college's library and solicited donations from notable individuals, including Irish playwright Sir Richard Steele, scientist Sir Isaac Newton, and merchant Elihu Yale.

-Drummer stated: "that the business of good men is to spread religion and learning among mankind."
+Drummer wrote: "The business of good men is to spread religion and learning among mankind."

 Elihu Yale (1649-1721) was an American-born English merchant who amassed a considerable fortune working for the British East India Company as governor of Fort St. George in Madras, India.